Why Am I So Tired?

 If you have it, your fatigue usually gets worse when you exercise and you might also have swelling in your arms or legs and shortness of breath.

-If you have any of the science, then you need to speak to your doctor.
+If you have any of these signs, then you need to speak to your doctor.

 Sleep apnoea is a disorder that keeps you from getting enough oxygen when you sleep, which means you won’t get real rest during the night.